Pragalbhmandaokar/transportation_optimization/README.md

-# Multi-modal Transportation Optimization
+# Transportation Optimization

-A project on using mathematical programming to solve multi-modal transportation cost minimization in goods delivery and supply chain management.
+A project on using mathematical programming to solve transportation cost minimization in goods delivery and supply chain management.

 ## Catalogue